Dear Gluten Free Friends,

 Heat iron skillet in oven

-Mix any grains you tolerate with water and olive, making a liquid slurry.
+Mix any grains you tolerate with water and (olive oil, ghee, or butter, or lard,) making a liquid slurry.

 Add slurry to skillet in oven